Environmental Stressors On Plants

 0 High Impact

-This field draws upon expertise in plant physiology, genetics, biochemistry, and soil science.
-Engagement spans multiple institutions across Arkansas, fostering interdisciplinary collaboration and a comprehensive approach to understanding plant stress responses.
+This work draws on expertise in plant physiology, genetics, and soil science.
+Engagement spans multiple institutions across Arkansas, fostering collaboration and a comprehensive approach to understanding and addressing environmental challenges facing plant life.

 AI-generated overview